Patient Navigation Specialization

-The Patient Navigation program is designed to prepare individuals to successfully guide patients through the healthcare system and treatment plan as a liaison, patient guide and advocate.
+The Patient Navigation program is designed to prepare individuals to become patient navigators/patient advocates/community health assistants/personal care coordinators (these are a few of the terms that healthcare institutions use to refer to patient navigators).
+These individuals successfully guide patients through the healthcare system and treatment plan as a liaison, patient guide and advocate.
 Patient navigators possess skills essential to the safe and effective movement of patients across the care continuum, self-management and enhanced patient-practitioner communication.

 - Bachelor of Science in Health Science: Patient Navigation Specialization